mdearafat/interpreter/README.md

 Parser: The Parser class takes a stream of tokens from a Lexer, and transforms them into an abstract syntax tree (AST).
 Interpreter: The Interpreter class is responsible for walking through the AST and performing the computations.

+# Requirements
+This project is implemented using Python 3.
+You must have Python 3 installed on your system to run the code in this repository.

 # How to Run
+You will need Python 3 to run this.
 Run: python main.py
 Then input your program.